rust-lang/rustc-dev-guide/src/building/bootstrapping.md

 Copying these artifacts from `stage(N-1)-component` to `stageN` is called _uplifting_ the artifacts to `stageN`.

-### Why have `link-stage` at all?
+### Why have `build-stage` at all?

 `stage0/bin/rustc` can't open an rlib from stage1-* or vice-versa.
-They are completely separate worlds, and `link-stage` reflects those worlds quite directly.
+They are completely separate worlds, and `build-stage` reflects those worlds quite directly.
 Say you want to build a custom driver and you've run `rustup toolchain link build/*/stage1`: you have to run `x.py build --stage 1 src/librustc_driver` to have it available.